 Who we are?

-The RBF's research agenda is structured around five topics:
+Our research is structured around seven themes:

-Funding for Small Businesses: SME Funding issues; credit availability in growth-oriented SMEs; funding for start-ups; equity finance such as venture capital and business angel funding; and alternative forms of small business lending such as crowdfunding.
+- Funding for Small Businesses: SME Funding issues; credit availability in growth-oriented SMEs; funding for start-ups; equity finance such as venture capital and business angel funding; alternative forms of small business lending such as crowdfunding.

 In 2012, the Centre launched its working paper series.